kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 In order to debug in goland, the plugin code must be disabled.
 See https://github.com/golang/go/issues/23733.
 This is expected to be resolved with golang 1.12.X
-To disable the plugin code (which will cause foo.go to be linked statically in kfctl) and allow debugging in goland run:
+To disable the plugin code (which will cause dockerfordesktop.go to be linked statically in kfctl) and allow debugging in goland run:

 ```